jrosie066/squid-beak-cli/README.md

 ```
 The component folder holds the presentational page component, styles, HOC enhancer file.

-The wrapper folder holds the a higher order component for the
+The wrapper folder holds the a higher order component for the...

 **Options**

 `--material` or `-m` - use material-ui styles with this component